SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 # ABAP Environment Pipeline

-The goal of the ABAP Environment Pipeline is to enable Continuous Integration for the SAP Cloud Platform ABAP Environment, als known as Steampunk.
+The goal of the ABAP Environment Pipeline is to enable Continuous Integration for the SAP Cloud Platform ABAP Environment, also known as Steampunk.
 In the current state, the pipeline enables you to pull your Software Components to specifc systems and perform ATC checks.
 The following steps are performed:
  * Create an instance of the SAP Cloud Platform ABAP Environment
  * Configure the Communication Arrangement SAP_COM_0510